NBKRedSpy/QM_StorageSort/README.md

 # Docs

-Sorts or drops all items in a container.
-By default S sorts and D drops all items.
+Features:
+* Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
+Both default to S.
+* Adds the ability to sort the merc's backpack when in a raid.
+Defaults to Shift+S.
+* Adds a Drop All hotkey to containers.
+Defaults to D.
-Adds the context menu command "Drop One".
+* Adds the context menu command "Drop One".

+Each feature can be disabled in the configuration by setting the key to None.

 The drop key is useful when dropping gas from barrels in one keystroke.

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.

-See the [Configuration](#configuration) section below to change hot keys.

-Both hotkeys can be configured.
-See the [Configuration](#configuration) section below.
+The keys can be configured using the Mods button on the main screen or directly in the config file.

 # "Drop One" and Context Menu Hotkeys Mod
 To add a hotkey to the "Drop One" function in the Context Menu Hotkeys mod,